-Except for the gross receipts tax which is netted against the related income, local and national taxes are presented as part of taxes and licenses under Other operating expenses and Occupancy and equipment-related expense in the statement of income.
+Except for the gross receipts tax which is netted against the related income, real property tax and municipal taxes/Mayor's permit are presented as part of Taxes and licenses and Others under Other operating expenses, respectively.
+Fringe benefits tax is presented as part of Compensation and fringe benefits in the statement of income.